gggliuye/gggliuye.github.io/_posts/2020-09-06-philo-death.md

 In the assumption of the **Dualism**:

-* Are bodyand soul distinct. (i.e. are there soul?)
+* Are body and soul distinct. (i.e. are there soul?)
 * If there are soul, can soul survives the death of the body?
 * If survive, how  long?
 Does it continue to exist forever?